 The basic logic style for the circuit is Resistor-Transistor-Logic (RTL).
 This was the very first transistor based logic style and was, for example, used in the CDC6600 super computer.
 A benefit of this logic style is that it is very simple and therefore well suitable for small discrete logic designs.
 There are some drawbacks though, that led to numerous other logic style being developed in later years.

 The entire design was first implemented and simulated in LTSpice.
 You can download the design files from the Hackaday.io project page.

-Simulation results from the top lever testbench are shown above.
+Simulation results from the top level testbench are shown above.
 You can see the input and output signals of three Pixels and the state of the associated LEDs.
-Obsever how each part of the chain will removed one pulse from the pulse train, use this to turn on or off the LED and forward the other pulses to the next device.
-The gap of 20µs between the two trains of pulses is sufficient to reset the receiver so the cycles can start anew.
+Observe how each part of the chain will removed one pulse from the pulse train, use this to turn the LED on or off, and forward the other pulses to the next device.
+The gap of 20µs between the two trains of pulses is sufficient to reset the receiver so the cycle can start anew.

 Below is a photo of the final design implementation.
 Each block is clearly delineated on the PCB.

 Lets review how the individual blocks are implemented.